 Plaza de España

 I’m not sure there are many places in the world as photogenic as Plaza de España.
-This was easily my favourite place in all of Seville!
+It is one of the most beautiful places to visit in Andalucia and was easily my favourite place in all of Seville!
 I spent hours here on two different mornings photographing it from many different angles, yet I still could’ve found more compositions!

 Built in 1928 for the Ibero-American Exposition of 1929, it is one of the most impressive plazas in Spain.
 Intricate tile work in a myriad of colours is set contrastingly against the red brick facade of the semi-circular plaza.
 The canal that runs the perimeter of the plaza has even afforded Plaza de España the title of “mini-Venice”.